Browse Australian Curriculum (version 8.2) content descriptions, elaborations and

 These seven learning activities, which focus on 'modelling texts' using a variety of tools (software) and devices (hardware), illustrate the ways in which content, pedagogy and technology can be successfully and effectively integrated in order to promote learning.
 In the activities, teachers are provided with guidance about ...

 Help a detective work out what happened to a missing celebrity.
 Look closely at clues in a rubbish bin.
-Note key dates and times on items of evidence such as a pet grooming receipt and a flight reservation.
+Note key dates and times on items of evidence such as a hairdresser's receipt and an email message.
 Sort the evidence into chronological order.
 Look at a model recount of another case story.
-Build a recount of Cal's ...
+Build a recount of Tiffany's ...

 Work out what happened to a missing celebrity.
 Examine clues in a rubbish bin.
 Note key dates and times of evidence such as a hairdresser's receipt and an invitation.
 Sort the evidence into chronological order.
 Use a model structure and sample paragraphs to build your own newspaper article: headline, introduction, summary ...